Cosmic Reionization in the JWST Era: Back to AGNs?: Introduction

 It is the conventional view that, as the declining population of optically bright quasars makes an increasingly small input to the 1 ryd EUV background at $z>4$, massive stars in young galaxies take over and provide the additional hydrogen-ionizing photons required at early times \citep[e.g.,][and references therein]{haardt12, Gnedin2014b,puchwein19,Faucher2020,Dayal2020, Yeh2023,Atek2024}.
-To date, however, only a few reliable star-forming galaxies at high redshifts are known to be copious LyC leakers \citep[e.g.,][]{Vanzella2018,Steidel2018,Fletcher2019,Rivera2019}, arguably leaving much of the radiation necessary to reionize the universe still unaccounted for.
-For instance, from stacked images of 165 faint star-forming galaxies in the Hubble Ultra Deep Field combined with deep Multi Unit Spectroscopic Explorer (MUSE) observations, \citet{Japelj2017} estimated a $1\sigma$ upper limit to the mean escape fraction of $\fescH <0.07$ in the $3<z<4$ redshift range.
-In a UVCANDELS sample of 90 star-forming galaxies with secure redshifts in the range $2.4-3.7$, only five were identified as potential LyC leakers, while most stacks of the 85 non-detection galaxies gave tight 2$\sigma$ upper limits below $\fescH <0.06$ \citep{Wang2023fesc}.
-Similarly, no LyC leakage ($\fescH<0.063\pm 0.007$) has been detected by \citet{Naidu2018} in a stack of extreme [OIII] emitters (a ``Green Pea" subgroup known to have an elevated $\fescH$ at low redshifts, e.g., \citealt{Izotov2018}), and in low-mass lensed galaxies at $1.3\le z\le 3.0$ \citep{Jung2024}. {In a sample of 621 Lyman-$\alpha$ emitting galaxies at $z=3.0-4.5$, \citet{Kerutt2024} recently identified only five likely LyC leakers, but argued that this detection rate was consistent with a global escape fraction of 12\%.} Using an alternative approach to constrain $\fescH$ empirically at $1.6<z<6.7$, via spectroscopy of long-duration gamma-ray burst afterglows, \citet{Tanvir2019} estimated an average escape fraction of 0.7\% at the Lyman limit.
+To date, however, only a few reliable star-forming galaxies at high redshifts are known to be copious Lyman-continuum (LyC) leakers \citep[e.g.,][]{Steidel2018,Vanzella2018,Fletcher2019,Rivera2019}, arguably leaving much of the radiation necessary to reionize the Universe still unaccounted for.
+For instance, from stacked images of 165 faint star-forming galaxies in the Hubble Ultra-Deep Field combined with deep Multi-Unit Spectroscopic Explorer observations, \citet{Japelj2017} estimated a $1\sigma$ upper limit to the mean escape fraction of $\fescH <0.07$ in the $3<z<4$ redshift range.
+In a UVCANDELS sample of 90 star-forming galaxies with secure redshifts in the range $2.4-3.7$, only 5 were identified as potential LyC leakers, while most stacks of the 85 nondetection galaxies gave tight 2$\sigma$ upper limits below $\fescH <0.06$ \citep{Wang2023fesc}.
+Similarly, no LyC leakage ($\fescH<0.063\pm 0.007$) has been detected by \citet{Naidu2018} in a stack of extreme [OIII] emitters (a ``Green Pea" subgroup known to have an elevated $\fescH$ at low redshifts; e.g., \citealt{Izotov2018}) or in low-mass lensed galaxies at $1.3\le z\le 3.0$ \citep{Jung2024}. {In a sample of 621 Ly$\alpha$-emitting galaxies at $z=3.0-4.5$, \citet{Kerutt2024} recently identified only 5 likely LyC leakers but argued that this detection rate was consistent with a global escape fraction of 12\%.} Using an alternative approach to constrain $\fescH$ empirically at $1.6<z<6.7$ via spectroscopy of long-duration gamma-ray burst afterglows, \citet{Tanvir2019} estimated an average escape fraction of 0.7\% at the Lyman limit.